 Sort BAL cells at low pressure.
 Gate cells first to exclude noise and include live, CD45+ cells, and within this population gate out doublet cells (See Figure 3).
 Within the larger myeloid population sort CD206 and CD169 double positive cells as AMs; within the smaller lymphocyte population isolate CD3+ cells and sort both CD4 and CD8 single positive populations (See Figure 3; gating strategy detailed in the Representative Results section).

 When sorting PBMCs, gate cells first to exclude noise and include live, CD45+ cells, and within this population gate out doublet cells.
-Next, isolate CD3+ cells and within this population, gate first on CD14 and sort single-positive monocytes, and then gate on CD4 and CD8 and sort both single positive populations (gating strategy detailed in the Representative Results section).
+Next, gate on CD3 cells and within the CD3- population, gate first on CD14 and sort single-positive monocytes, and then within the CD3+ population gate on CD4 and CD8 and sort both single positive populations (gating strategy detailed in the Representative Results section).

 Immunophenotyping of AMs and PBMCs